mingoscd/pennylane_assignment/README.md

 ## Known issues

-- When searching for recipes based on ingredients, you may notice that recipe_ingredients with no associated ingredient_id are incorrectly marked as checked in the filters.
-This issue can be resolved by enhancing the ingredient list and improving the IngredientParser algorithm.
-Already detailed these improvements in the "Feature Optimizations" section.

 - There is a known issue with infinite scroll on both the Recipe Search and Recipe by Ingredients pages, where new records do not load in Chrome.
 This problem has not been observed on Safari or Firefox.